lucmans/digistring/readme.md

 The thesis accompanying this project can be found in the [thesis repository](https://github.com/lucmans/digistring-thesis).
 Demo files to run through Digistring, along with video files showing the playback of a demo file, can be found in the [demo repository](https://github.com/lucmans/digistring-demo).

 Digistring's main feature is real-time pitch estimation and sound synthesis bases on the estimation.
 By default, it listens to the audio input of the computer.
 Then, by passing the `--synth` flag, Digistring will produce sound based on the estimations.
-Furthermore, by passing the `--midi` flag, Digistring will emit MIDI events (note: currently, the alsa_midi_out branch has to be used and the `--midi` flag is implicit).
+Furthermore, by passing the `--midi` flag, Digistring will emit MIDI events.
 Some synthesizer plug-ins can directly detect these MIDI events, while others require the MIDI events to be routed to the plug-in.
 The latter can be done using Pipewire or Jack.

 To use Digistring as a framework, refer to the documentation provided in the `docs` directory.

 # Build instructions
 ## Requirements
 Digistring only supports Linux.
 It uses g++ and Make for building.
 It depends on SDL2 for the GUI and audio input/output and FFTW3 for performing the Fourier transform.
+Furthermore, it optionally uses ALSA to output MIDI events; see the compile time config in the makefile to remove this optional dependency.
 The build requirements of the individual tools can be found in the tool's respective readme.
 Optionally, in order to use the Dolph Chebyshev window function, Digistring requires Python3 and SciPy.